-DISSERTATION ADVISOR AND DISSERTATION COMMITTEE (PHD)
+DISSERTATION ADVISOR AND DISSERTATION COMMITTEE (Ph.D.)

-PhD candidates who pass the oral qualifying examination must choose a dissertation advisor and assemble a dissertation committee.
+Ph.D. candidates who pass the oral qualifying examination must choose a dissertation advisor and assemble a dissertation committee.
 The required composition of the committee is identical to that of the qualifying examination committee.
-The committee members may be the same as that chosen for the oral qualifying examination, but this is not required.
+The committee members may be the same as those chosen for the oral qualifying examination, but this is not required.
 The composition of the committee must be approved by the Director of Graduate Studies.
-The Request to Appoint PhD Committee form must be submitted to the Program Manager.
+The Request to Appointment Ph.D.
+Committee form must be completed in Kuali.

 The dissertation committee is intended to bring specialized expertise and guidance to the student's research, education, and career development.
 The dissertation committee will serve as a resource for the direction of, and assistance with, independent research in the context of senior sponsorship and oversight.
-The dissertation advisor primarily is responsible for the overall guidance of the student's research and training.
+The dissertation advisor is primarily responsible for the overall guidance of the student's research and training.
 The student must meet with his or her dissertation committee members either as a group or individually soon after completing the oral qualifying examination and every six months thereafter (i.e., at least twice a year).
 The student, with guidance from their advisor, is responsible for summarizing committee meetings in written minutes and action items.
 Copies of this summary must be sent to all committee members and the Director of Graduate Studies and become a part of the student's permanent record.

-The dissertation committee is responsible for administering the final PhD examination (i.e., dissertation defense) and will determine whether the candidate has presented an acceptable dissertation and has demonstrated strong proficiency in the five key skill areas during their educational tenure at Vanderbilt.
+The dissertation committee is responsible for administering the final Ph.D. examination (i.e., dissertation defense) and will determine whether the candidate has presented an acceptable dissertation and has demonstrated strong proficiency in the five key skill areas during their educational tenure at Vanderbilt.

-THESIS ADVISOR AND THESIS COMMITTEE (MS)
+THESIS ADVISOR AND THESIS COMMITTEE (M.S.)

-Students on the MS track who successfully complete their first-year coursework and pass the series 1 comprehensive examinations must select a thesis advisor and thesis committee.
-The thesis advisor, who will chair the thesis committee, must hold a PhD in Biostatistics or Statistics and be a member of the graduate faculty.
-The thesis committee includes one additional Vanderbilt faculty.
-PhD candidates in other disciplines who are completing a MS in Biostatistics are strongly encouraged to enlist a faculty member from their home department as the second committee member.
+Students on the M.S. track who successfully complete their first-year coursework and pass the M.S./Ph.D. series 1 comprehensive examinations must select a thesis advisor and thesis committee.
+The thesis advisor, who will chair the thesis committee, must hold a Ph.D. in Biostatistics or Statistics and be a member of the graduate faculty.
+The thesis committee includes one additional Vanderbilt faculty member.
+Ph.D. candidates in other disciplines who are completing an M.S. in Biostatistics are strongly encouraged to enlist a faculty member from their home department as the second committee member.